SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GEN... | INN

-SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KSF REMINDS ANVS, PYPL, SESN, ZY INVESTORS of Lead Plaintiff Deadline in Class Action Lawsuits
+SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KSF REMINDS ANVS, PYPL, SESN INVESTORS of Lead Plaintiff Deadline in Class Action Lawsuits

-Kahn Swick & Foti, LLC and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors of pending deadlines in the following securities class action lawsuits: Zymergen Inc. Class Period: purchase of shares issued either in or after the April 2021 Initial Public Offering Lead Plaintiff Motion Deadline: October 4, 2021 MISLEADING PROSPECTUS To learn more, visit Annovis Bio, Inc. Class …
+Kahn Swick & Foti, LLC and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors of pending deadlines in the following securities class action lawsuits: Annovis Bio, Inc. Class Period: 5212021 – 7282021 Lead Plaintiff Motion Deadline: October 18, 2021 SECURITIES FRAUD To learn more, visit Sesen Bio, Inc. Class Period: 12212020 – 8172021 Lead Plaintiff Motion Deadline: October 18, …

 Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors of pending deadlines in the following securities class action lawsuits: